 I'm writing this in UK terms ok, so first row is double crochet, then after that we switch to treble crochet.
 For US peeps, work your first row in sc, then switch to dc.

-Multiples of three then, lets say for the tester chain 21 to begin.
+Lets say for the tester chain 20 to begin.

 Row 1 ::

 work 1dc in 2nd chain from hook.
 Continue working dc's into each chain till the end.
 You should have worked 19 stitches in total.
 Turn the work.

 Chain 3, then work 1tr into first stitch. *Skip 2 stitches, then work 3tr's (I call this a "tr cluster") into next stitch*.